Oehme, van Sweden & Associates: Key persons

-Wolfgang Oehme - Co-founded OvS with James van Sweden.
+Wolfgang Oehme – Co-founded OvS with James van Sweden.
 Worked at OvS from its founding until retiring in 2008.

-James van Sweden - Co-founded OvS with Wolfgang Oehme.
+James van Sweden – Co-founded OvS with Wolfgang Oehme.
 Worked at OvS until retiring due to illness in 2011.

-Lisa Delplace - Director and CEO Emeritus of OvS; has worked there since 1988.
+Lisa Delplace – Director and CEO Emeritus of OvS; has worked there since 1988.

-Eric Groft - Owner and director of OvS; has worked there since 1986.
+Eric Groft – Owner and director of OvS; has worked there since 1986.

-Sheila Brady - Principal partner of OvS; has worked there since 1987.
+Sheila Brady – Principal partner of OvS; has worked there since 1987.

-Awards and honors
+Awards and honours

 The firm was named recipient of the American Society of Landscape Architects' 2014 Landscape Architecture Firm Award.
 The award recognizes a “distinguished body of work that influences the professional practice of landscape architecture.”

-The firm's project to improve the landscaping for a block of townhomes in the Ellen Wilson neighborhood of Capitol Hill in Washington, D.C., was recognized with an American Institute of Architects Honor Award in 1998.
+The firm's project to improve the landscaping for a block of town homes in the Ellen Wilson neighbourhood of Capitol Hill in Washington, D.C., was recognized with an American Institute of Architects Honor Award in 1998.
 In the same year, the firm received a Residential Design Honor Award from the American Society of Landscape Architects for their work on a residential Coastal Island Retreat on Pine Island, South Carolina.